Coventry and Warwick

 Selection procedure

 All short-listed candidates are generally seen for a day-long face to face assessment on or near Coventry University campus.
-This includes a group discussion, a written exercise, clinical and personal suitability interview, and an academic interview/exercise.
+This typically includes a group discussion, a written exercise, a clinical and personal suitability interview, and an academic interview/exercise.
 The course team meet and interview candidates along with local clinicians and service users and carers.
-Candidates have an opportunity to have informal discussions with current trainees during the day and join a trainee led reflective group at the end of the interviews.
-We welcome feedback from candidates about the selection process*.
+Candidates have an opportunity to have informal discussions with current trainees during the day and join a reflective group at the end of the interviews.

 The selection panel will make a final decision about whether to offer a candidate a place on the programme.
 The Chair of the selection panel has the ultimate responsibility for the final selection decision.
 Once a final decision is reached, the successful candidates will be informed as soon as possible.